-Tarmo Kor?tko, a researcher at the Tallinn University of Technology's department of electrical power engineering and mechatronics, said that the general public does not have a clear understanding of the aims of the energy cooperative.
+Tarmo Kor?tko, a researcher at the Tallinn University of Technology"s department of electrical power engineering and mechatronics, said that the general public does not have a clear understanding of the aims of the energy cooperative.

 Energy cooperatives are often associated with classical entrepreneurship.
 So the cooperatives that set up so far also operate in the conventional business structure; namely, they try to generate income from their activities.
-However, Kor?tko said, this is not really the purpose of an energy cooperative.